Artillery brigade

 An artillery brigade is a specialised form of military brigade dedicated to providing artillery support.
 Other brigades might have an artillery component, but an artillery brigade is a brigade dedicated to artillery and relying on other units for infantry support, especially when attacking.

 Initially, a brigade was normally formed for either offence or defence, but in the 20th century, as warfare became generally more mobile and fixed fortifications became less useful, artillery brigades were formed for either purpose, the main exception being coastal defence.
+However, brigade-sized fortified districts persisted in the Soviet Union throughout the Cold War.
 During the Second World War, the use and formation of artillery brigades (normally having between 3,000 and 4,000 personnel, with between 24 and 70 guns) gained prominence, as they could be attached to divisions that needed them, then detached and re-attached elsewhere as the need arose.

 A specialised type of artillery brigade is the anti-aircraft brigade.
-During the Second World War, many anti-aircraft brigades served both to defend from air attack and as offensive units against armoured vehicles - this was especially true with the effective German artillery.
+During the Second World War, many anti-aircraft brigades served both to defend from air attack and as offensive units against armoured vehicles – this was especially true with the effective German artillery.

 Modern artillery brigades tend to be smaller and even more specialised than in the past, often specifically trained to handle just one or two types of artillery.
 In tactical terms, the use of helicopters has taken over much of the historic advantage of the artillery brigade.

 Royal Artillery

 From 1859 to 1938, "brigade" ("brigade-division" 1885–1903) was also the term used for a battalion-sized unit of the British Army's Royal Artillery.
 This was because, unlike infantry battalions and cavalry regiments, which were organic, artillery units consisted of individually numbered batteries which were "brigaded" together.
 The commanding officer of such a brigade was a lieutenant colonel.
-In 1938 the Royal Artillery adopted the term "regiment" for this size of unit, and "brigade" became used in its normal sense, particularly for groups of anti-aircraft artillery regiments commanded by a brigadier.
+In 1938, the Royal Artillery adopted the term "regiment" for this size of unit, and "brigade" became used in its normal sense, particularly for groups of anti-aircraft artillery regiments commanded by a brigadier.

+Army Groups Royal Artillery were corps-level, brigade-sized formations.